pankajsharma0001/Electric-Bill-Calculator/README.md

 # Electric-Bill-Calculator
-A gui based electric bill calculator based on Nepal's unit system
+A GUI based electric bill calculator based on Nepal's unit system
+Tkinter is used to provide GUI